jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

       part of the problem is that
       [men have no fashions](https://books.google.com/books?id=V0MEAAAAMBAJ&lpg=PP1&pg=PA20#v=onepage&q=fashions&f=false).)

-[^4]: The projects never did get merged because of my Lone Ranger
+[^4]: The projects never did get merged because of my own Lone Ranger
       attitude.
 Shortly after I left the project, a colleague called to ask me to check in some code.
 So I probably ought not cast any stones.